yssource/rhai/doc/src/rust/strings.md

 As must as possible, avoid using `String` parameters in functions.

-Each `String` argument is cloned during every single call to that function - and the copy immediately thrown away right after the call.
+Each `String` argument is cloned during every single call to that function &ndash; and the copy immediately thrown away right after the call.

 Needless to say, it is _extremely_ inefficient to use `String` parameters.